-A pop artist, Claes Oldenburg made sculptural versions of everyday objects, often ludicrously enlarged.
-These eventually became proposals for 'colossal monuments'.
-This lithograph depicts a proposal for an unrealised Civic Cathedral in Seattle in the shape of a tap fed by a hand crank that both extracts and shoots water back into Lake Union.
+Pop artist, Claes Oldenburg made sculpture versions of everyday objects, often ludicrously enlarged.
+These eventually became proposals for 'colossal monuments', This lithograph depicts a proposal for an unrealised Civic Cathedral in Seattle in the shape of a tap fed by a hand crank that both extracts and shoots water back into Lake Union.

-Look and discuss
+Look and discuss:

 - What can you see? - Describe every part of the picture what you notice about the colours, shapes, style, mood etc? - What does it remind you of? - Read the title of this artwork.
 What does the word 'colossal' mean? - If you were to add some people into the picture how big would they be? - Imagine 'pressing play' to bring this picture to life.
 What would you see?
-What would you hear? - This building was designed by artist Claes Oldenburg.
+What would you hear? - This building was designed by artist Claus Oldenburg.
 What is the difference between an artist and an architect? - Imagine if all buildings were designed by artists not architects.
 How might our built environments look and function differently?
-Would you like to live a city built by artists?
-Why or why not?